WPoets/communication-handler/README.md

 </p>

 # Communication Handler
-Adds support to Awesome Enterprise for sending emails, SMS and push notifications using various third party API
+Adds support to Awesome Enterprise for sending emails, SMS, and push notifications using various third-party API

 ### Changelog

+##### 1.0.6
+* Improved: Added support for Amazon SES APIs to send emails with attachments.

+##### 1.0.5.1
+* Fixed: Removed the direct dependency of WP function so that we can use them in non-wp requests as well.
+* Fixed: Added missing Tracking info for SendGrid

 ##### 1.0.4
 * Fixed: Added option to specify the template for msg91 sms.